 It’s one thing to scrape off leftover food from a plate that’s been used in serving, but pots and pans with baked-on food take time and more than a little elbow grease to get completely clean.

-Operators using the manual three-compartment sink method to wash pots and pans know first-hand the pain points that come with the task.
-Not only are baked-on or burned foods and grease hard to get off, but also the pots and pans themselves are bulky and heavy, making them hard to handle.
+Anyone using the manual three-compartment sink method to wash pots and pans know first-hand the pain points that come with the task.
+Not only are baked-on or burned foods and grease hard to get off, but the pots and pans themselves are bulky and heavy, making them hard to handle.
 The whole process is time consuming and ties up valuable labor resources.

 Using a commercial dishwasher has many benefits over washing pots and pans by hand.
 One of the biggest is the time savings.
 Rather than spending hours scrubbing away at baked on foods, the dishwasher cycles through a cleaning in a matter of minutes.
 Without the human element involved in handwashing, operators are guaranteed consistent sanitization, and the high heat and a stronger force of water from the dish machine provide a better clean.